Contents

 Why do we need multiple layers in a PCB?

-Let us have a look at a few advantages of multilayer boards:
+Let us have a look at a few advantages of a multilayer PCB stack-up:

 - They are capable of accommodating complex circuits that are required for modern electronic devices.

-- Having more layers means the board is thicker and, therefore, more durable than single-sided PCBs.
+- Having more layers means the board is thicker and, therefore, more durable than single-sided printed circuit boards.

 - Multi-layer boards require more planning and intensive production processes, so they are of a higher quality than other types of boards.

-- Using multiple PCB components would require multiple connection points.
+- Using multiple circuit board components would require multiple connection points.
 Multi-layer boards, on the other hand, are designed to work with a single connection point, simplifying the design of the electronic device and further reducing the weight.

 How are multilayer circuit boards made?